andydevs/blog/_drafts/2017-11-07-python-decorators.markdown

 factorial(5) # Returns (5!)*3 = 360
 ```

 And this doesn't just work for functions.
 It works for all callables in python!
-Basically, anything that you "call" with a function, and that returns a thing, can be a decorator.
+Basically, anything that you "call" with a function can be a decorator.

 You can create a decorator from a class constructor